- Find a Doctor

 Some people with untreated hypothyroidism just accept a lower quality of life, and many more don’t pursue treatment in part because the condition is not well known.

-As an endocrinologist working in Beebe Healthcare’s Millsboro location, I’m a specialist in the body’s hormone-producing glands.
-My goal is for more people to learn about endocrine disorders to help them get treated and live their fullest life.
+Endocrinologists specialize in understanding the body’s hormone-producing glands.
+Their goal is for more people to learn about endocrine disorders to help them get treated and live their fullest life.

 What’s the thyroid?